Correct left-hand positions on the guitar

 • Steadiness – for some, this left-hand position makes the playing more steady and stable.

-To summarize and generalize: holding your guitar in this manner is especially suited than playing western guitar, whereas the other alternative may be more optimal when playing classical guitar.
+In summary, holding your guitar in this manner is especially suited for playing western guitar, while the other alternative may be more optimal when playing classical guitar.

 See all articles about guitar.